 Modern pork is much leaner (less fatty) than it was in decades past, making it much more prone to drying out if it's overcooked.
 Even so, people kept right on cooking their pork to 160 F, despite the fact that 160 F was always too high and trichinella had been wiped out in any case.
 It was just the way they'd always been told to cook pork.
 Additionally, the USDA continued to recommend cooking pork to a minimum internal temperature of 160 F.

 USDA Updated Guidelines in 2011

-That is, until 2011, when they updated their recommendations.
+In 2011, the USDA updated their recommendations.
 The USDA now lists 145 F as its recommended safe minimum cooking temperature for fresh pork.
-In other words, medium as opposed to well-done.
+This cooks pork to medium as opposed to well-done.
 A pork loin cooked to 145 F might look a little bit pink in the middle, but that's perfectly all right.
 In fact, it's great.